codersaur/SmartThings/devices/zwave-tweaker/README.md

 * **Association Group Members**: Members must be defined as a comma-delimited list of targets.
 Each target device can be specified in one of two ways:
    * _Node_: A single hexadecimal number (e.g. "0C") representing the target _Device Network ID_.
    * _Endpoint_: A pair of hexadecimal numbers separated by a colon (e.g. "10:1") that represent the target _Device Network ID_ and _Endpoint ID_ respectively.
 For devices that support multiple endpoints (e.g. a dual relay), this allows a specific endpoint to be targeted by the association group.

+   Note, the Device Network IDs for all Z-Wave devices in your SmartThings network are displayed on the My Devices tab in the SmartThings IDE.
+Consult the relevant manufacturer's manual for information about the endpoints supported by a particular target device.

 * **Command Class**: The Z-Wave Tweaker will automatically detect whether to use _Association_ or _Multi-channel Association_ commands, however you can force it to use a specific command class using this setting.